FAIRVAR: Fair Federated Learning via Variance Regularization: Related Work

+AAggFF~\cite{hahn2024pursuing} builds on this line of work by unifying existing fairness-aware aggregation strategies within an online convex optimization framework and enhancing them through sequential decision-making at the server, with variants for both cross-device and cross-silo FL.
+Another direction studies fairness in FL via bilevel optimization.
+FedFB~\cite{zeng2021improving} selects fair batch representations, while entropy-based aggregation~\cite{wang2024entropy} aligns models and gradients through adaptive updates.
+Some works highlight that data heterogeneity can lead to different levels of irreducible error across clients.
+Pareto-optimal fairness~\cite{cui2021addressing} addresses this by minimizing worst-case loss while preserving overall performance.
+Building on this idea, methods such as FedMGDA+~\cite{hu2022federated} and AdaFed~\cite{hamidi2024adafed} extend multi-objective optimization for fair FL.

 Variance-regularized methods have been explored in FL for different purposes.
-For instance, \citet{guo2023out} proposed the FEDIIR method, which uses gradient variance regularization to enhance out-of-distribution generalization for non-participating clients.
-In contrast, our FairGrad and FairGrad$^*$ methods leverage gradient variance regularization specifically to improve performance equitable fairness among participating clients in heterogeneous data settings, supported by both theoretical analysis and empirical evaluation.
+For instance, \cite{guo2023out} proposed FEDIIR, which uses gradient variance regularization to enhance out-of-distribution generalization for non-participating clients.
+In contrast, we propose an approach that applies gradient variance regularization specifically to improve performance equitable fairness among participating clients in heterogeneous settings, supported by both theoretical analysis and empirical evaluation.

+While various directions have been explored, the present work focused on performance equitable fairness, where important gaps remain: The theoretical connections among existing approaches are not well understood, and their performance under heterogeneous data has not been systematically evaluated.
+In this work, we addressed these gaps and clarified some of the theoretical connections, conceived new variance-regularized methods, and evaluated their effectiveness under heterogeneous data (Sections \ref{sec:Analysis of Stationary Points}--\ref{sec:Experiments}).